spencerccf/app_settings/README.md

 # app_settings

-A Flutter plugin for opening iOS and Androoid phone settings from an app.
+A Flutter plugin for opening iOS and Android phone settings from an app.

 ## Getting Started